 This article provides information for students and parents on what is a Title IV school and why it is important to choose a school with a Title IV status.
 Details of the types of financial aid available to post-secondary, graduate, and professional students are also provided.
-Read on so you would know and understand what a Title IV school is and why it matters in your decision-making as you pursue higher education.
+Read on so you would know and understand what a Title IV school is and why it matters in your decision-making as you pursue a bachelor’s degree or a graduate degree.

 The primary aim of the HEA is to strengthen the educational resources of colleges and universities and to provide financial assistance to students in post-secondary and higher education.
+This alleviates the financial burden of perpetually rising tuition costs.
 From its introduction in 1965, the HEA has evolved and expanded to encompass student grants, student loans, family loans, and college work-study programs.
 For the school year 2020-2021, the total Title IV school funding disbursed by the U.S. federal government has been pegged at $91.4 billion (FSA, 2021).

 HEA is preceded by earlier legislation that sought to increase the economic and social well-being of the country, such as the Morrill Land Grant Act of 1862, the Serviceman’s Readjustment Act of 1944, and the National Defense Education Act.
 All these legislations had one aim—to expand the role of the federal government in designing an equitable post-secondary system in the country by stimulating educational opportunities.
 Since its enactment in 1965, the HEA has been reauthored and amended to keep up with the ever-changing landscape in which higher education institutions operate.